HoTT/EPIT-2020/Coq-Playground/README.md

 If you would rather use Emacs, then you should install [Proof-General](https://proofgeneral.github.io/) (and the excellent `company-coq` mode) through `melpa` (look at Proof-General's page for instructions).
-Then you can point to a specific `coqtop` using `M-x set-variable coq-prog-name` and enter the path to `hoqtop` (note, without `ide`).
+If you want to customize the arguments yourself, you can use `M-x set-variable coq-prog-args` and enter the list `("-noinit" "-indices-matter")`.

 ### VSCode

 Coq also has a language server protocol implementation so it can be used with [VSCode](https://code.visualstudio.com/).
 To use it, install VSCode and the [VSCoq](https://marketplace.visualstudio.com/items?itemName=maximedenes.vscoq) extension.
-Make a workspace for the school and set the settings as:

-    "Coqtop: bin path"
-         /Applications/Coq_Platform_2021.02.0.app/Contents/Resources/bin"
-         (depending on your platform installation)

-    "Coqtop: Coqidetop exe"
-         "hoqidetop"

-    "Coqtop: Coqtop exe"
-         "hoqtop"

-Alternatively, you can edit the workspace file's `settings` section:

-    "coqtop.binPath": "/Applications/Coq_Platform_2021.02.0.app/Contents/Resources/bin",
-    "coqtop.coqidetopExe": "hoqidetop",
-    "coqtop.coqtopExe": "hoqtop",
+Clone this repository or create a new folder for the school and create a workspace for it (`Add folder to workspace...` and then `Save workspace as...`).
+Then you can either put  the `_CoqProject` file at the root of this workspace and open Coq files in the workspace *or* set the arguments to `coq` explicitely by going to `Settings`, `Workspace`, search for `Coqtop: args`, select `edit in settings.json` and enter:

+     "coqtop.args": [
+          "-noinit", "-indices-matter"
+     ]
 ## Installation from `opam`

 If you already are an [`opam`](http://opam.ocaml.org) user, then you can simply install `coq`